 Also, don’t be afraid to ask for the soccer ball when you’re in a good position.
 Actually you should always want the ball and be ready to receive it.
 Don’t force yourself into the game, but with forethought make a good run and ask for the ball or check back to the ball to offer support.
 Better yet, make runs that take defenders away and open up space for teammates.
 Actions like these are inspiring for teammates and will also encourage them to do the same for you.

-But again, throughout a soccer game every player should want the ball and be ready to support their teamamtes.
-And with every pass that's made a message should be sent to the player receiving the pass: telling the player they can turn or hold it or there's a man on.
-Yes, every time you pass the ball you should send a message to the player either verbably or via the pass of the ball - if it's a hard pass then they're being closed down, a soft pass means they have time to turn.
+But again, throughout a soccer game every player should want the soccer ball and be ready to support their teammates.
+And with every pass that’s made a message should be sent to the player receiving the pass: telling the player they can turn or hold it or there’s a man on.
+Yes, every time you pass the ball you should send a message to the player either verbally or via the weight of pass – if it’s a hard pass then they’re being closed down, a soft pass means they have time to turn.

 What are the key communication phrases in soccer/football.
 These are just some of the phrases you’ll be shouting out to your teammates during the game: